 All HCV units are inspected on a biennial schedule.
 HACSM continues to conduct any complaint inspections.
-The units must at all times meet Housing Quality Standards while under contract
+The units must at all times meet Housing Quality Standards while under HAP contract.

 The biennial inspection schedule has continued to support the HACSM goal of greater administrative efficiency.
-It has also provided HACSM staff the time savings to redirect toward assisting participants to secure housing, facilitating the lease up process between the participants and landlords and finally to conduct owner outreach, which continues to be vital in San Mateo County at this time.
-In CY2018, HACSM conducted 2,392 HQS inspections.
+It has also provided HACSM staff the time savings to redirect toward assisting participants to secure housing, facilitating the lease up process between the participants and landlords, and conducting owner outreach.
+In CY2019, 1,260 annual inspections were conducted.